Here are some of the places that guests have enjoyed and can recommend. We have provided links to websites.

 Food and drink

 The farm shop also has a cafe that serves a lovely cooked breakfast.
 Our local pubs, the Royal George and the Mill Inn, are a 30 and 45 minute walk through the lane, 20 minutes by bicycle or 5 minutes by car.
 We can also recommend the White Horse at Thelnetham, which is a 5 minute drive or a 30 minute cycle.
-We also have a local American style diner at the other end of the village (our children love their sundaes).
-We can recommend Old Chimneys Brewery in Market Weston for a great selection of local bottled beers (Great Raft bitter is a particular favourite!).
+Moriarty’s Cafe in Walsham le Willows is a perfect spot for coffee and cake.
+They also do lovely lunches and have a small courtyard garden.
+Old Chimneys Brewery in Market Weston for a great selection of local bottled beers (Great Raft bitter is a particular favourite!).

 If you are out and about we can recommend Amandines vegetarian restaurant in Diss (which is near to DesignerMakers@21) and Fairchild’s Tea Rooms.
 We also love No 4 Hatter Street, the cafe and restaurant attached to the Abbeygate cinema in Bury St Edmunds.
 Friends have also recommended Oakes Barn, a new real ale pub also in Bury.
 A new find is Ben’s restaurant, which sources all of its produce locally.

 We can recommend a visit to St George’s Whisky Distillery which offers tours as well as a chance to buy.
 Wyken Vineyards, a short cycle ride away, is also home to the Leaping Hare restaurant and a country store where you can buy bottles of the wine produced from the grapes that are grown on site.
 Wyken holds a farmer’s market with local produce each Saturday (we sell our yarn there once a month).

 Festivals and events